 Definitely Safe for Most

 Most weight-watchers now realize that the nature-derived supplement is not just effective – it’s also safe.
 After all, only people who are bipolar, pregnant, or stupid would experience anything undesirable while taking it.
-Simply put, Saffron extract might not be for some, but it’s definitely the right slimming aid for most.
+Simply put, pure Saffron extract might not be for some, but it’s definitely the right slimming aid for most.